ajanin/bash_tutorial/tutorial.md

 The command above first uncompresses `wotw.txt.gz`, then replaces every space with a line break, then `head` prints the first few lines.

 ::: aside
-Aside: `\n` is used to represent newline in many Bash programs (including `tr`), but it is just a convention that the authors of programs follow.
+`\n` is used to represent newline in many Bash programs (including `tr`), but it is just a convention that the authors of programs follow.
 It's just two regular old characters.
 :::

 The `sort` command sorts in alphabetical order.
 It may seem strange to do this here, but it's required by `uniq`, which comes next in the pipeline.
 To check your knowledge, what do you think the following does?
 Try to work it out without copy/pasting it.